Courtesy of NewOrleans.com

 In the Louisiana Folklife Village, you’ll see artisans creating traditional treasures; the Native American Village honors indigenous culture with dances, crafts, and food; the air-conditioned Grandstand has beautiful exhibits and four stages of music, interviews, and cooking demos; and the Cultural Exchange Pavilion celebrates New Orleans’s ancestry, featuring a different guest country each year.

 Then there are the parades.
 Every day during the festival, Social Aid and Pleasure Clubs dance through the crowd wearing colorful suits festooned with flowers and feathers, buck jumping, twirling parasols, and waving handkerchiefs as a brass band plays.
 Also parading are Mardi Gras Indians—African American tribes who celebrate their unique cultural tradition dating back to the 1800s.
 Dressed in magnificent beaded and feathered costumes they’ve spent all year creating, they chant, sing, and drum.
 A quintessential Jazz Fest experience is jumping in and dancing along.
 When you join a second-line parade, you become part of New Orleans’s story—a centuries-old tale of boundless, indomitable spirit.

-Late spring in the Crescent City feels a lot like summer, so expect hot, humid days.
-And since you’ll be walking a dirt track, plan for a little dust.
+Since you’ll be walking a dirt track, plan for a little dust.
 All manner of fashion flies at the festival, from spangled dresses and sequined fedoras to cargo shorts and tanks.
-But you’ll be happiest slathered in sunblock, wearing light, airy clothes, a wide-brimmed hat, sunglasses, and your comfiest walking/dancing sandals.
+But you’ll be happiest wearing light, airy clothes, a wide-brimmed hat, sunglasses or rain gear depending on the forecast, and your comfiest walking/dancing sandals.